ztomer/.hammerspoon/README.md

 - **Smart Window Mapping**: Automatically detect and place existing windows in zones
 - **Cross-Screen Navigation**: Move windows and focus between screens with keyboard shortcuts
 - **Modular Architecture**: Easily maintainable with centralized configuration
+- **Centralized Configuration**: All settings in one config.lua file

 ## Project Structure